leanprover/fp-lean/functional-programming-lean/src/programs-proofs/inequalities.md

 {{#example_in Examples/ProgramsProofs/Inequalities.lean mergeSortNoTerm}}
 ```
 Lean's pattern match compiler is able to tell that the assumption `h` introduced by the `if` that tests whether `xs.length < 2` rules out lists longer than one entry, so there is no "missing cases" error.
-However, even though this program always terminates, it is not structurally recursive:
+However, even though this program always terminates, it is not structurally recursive, and Lean is unable to automatically discover a decreasing measure:
 ```output error
 {{#example_out Examples/ProgramsProofs/Inequalities.lean mergeSortNoTerm}}
 ```
-The reason it terminates is that `splitList` always returns lists that are shorter than its input.
+The reason it terminates is that `splitList` always returns lists that are shorter than its input, at least when applied to lists that contain at least two elements.
 Thus, the length of `halves.fst` and `halves.snd` are less than the length of `xs`.
 This can be expressed using a `termination_by` clause:
 ```lean